pingcap/talent-plan/dss/README.md

 named with 2A, 2B and 2C.

 To run all the test in this lab, run `make test_2`.
-Please run the tests multiple times to mak sure your are not passing the tests just by luck.
+Please run the tests multiple times to make sure your are not passing the tests just by luck.

 To run just a single test, run `make cargo_test_<insert test name here>`.